"Krakow is one of my favorite places on earth. It is a medieval city full of young people. A wonderful, striking combination."

 9. Schindler's Factory

 The factory facility was used to produce various metals up until World War II after Nazi Occupation.
 Oskar Schindler joined the Nazi party in 1939 and arrived in Krakow collecting information for them.
 He was placed in charge of the factory which employed 1,750 people, 1,000 of which were Jewish.
-From then on he spent his entire fortune on bribing SS guards to keep his Jewish workers safe and saves every one of them from almost certain death.
+From then on he spent his entire fortune on bribing SS guards to keep his Jewish workers safe and save every one of them from almost certain death.

 After the war he emerged penniless and had to rely on payments from the families he saved to continue living.
 He was buried in Jerusalem on Mount Zion, which to date, is the only Nazi party member to receive this honor.